LinkedIn

 Monthly Budget Management Phase 2 design

-That was the end of Phase 2.
-The page was built and deployed to production.
-It was a long project and the team was glad to get it off our plate.
+This was the end of phase 2 and this version was deployed to production.
+It was a long project and the team was anxious to move onto new things.

-After being live for several months, quite a few bugs had accumulated and we needed to make some development changes that would affect the UI.
+After being live for a few months, quite a few bugs had accumulated and we needed to make some development changes that would affect the UI.
 First, was that many users were not finding the “CONFIRM MONTHLY BUDGET” button at the bottom of the page.
-We suspected this might happen but stakeholders wanted to ensure that users would scroll the entire page.
 To fix the bugs that the developers were working through we needed to add a confirmation page to ensure all of the data and payment info was aligned.
-Now that Recommended Budgets had also been implemented into the platform, we needed a way to apply them from this page also.
+A new Recommended Budgets feature had also been implemented into the platform and we needed a way to apply them from this page also.
 Stakeholders wanted it to be the most prominent button.

 Monthly Budget Management Phase 3 design